≡ Menu

 A chequered past

-A particularly awful year or two can completely alter our perceptions of an asset class.
+It’s notable how a truly awful few years can completely contaminate our perceptions about an asset class.

 But you’ll need testicular fortitude to live with the volatility of raw materials.

-They’ve inflicted losses for six out of the last ten years, but redeemed themselves with spectacular 30%+ gains on three occasions.
-Most critically, when inflation lifted off in 2021 and 2022.
+Commodities have inflicted losses for five out of the last ten years, but redeemed themselves with spectacular 30%+ gains on three occasions – most critically when inflation lifted off in 2021 and 2022.

 The missing link

-The real solution is to hedge inflation with individual UK index-linked gilts which – if held to maturity – will protect your purchasing power against headline inflation.
+One solution is to hedge rising prices with individual index-linked gilts which – if bought on today’s positive real yields and held to maturity – will protect your purchasing power against headline inflation.

 We’ve recently written about how to do that: